VirtoCommerce/vc-platform/docs/index.md

 Iterate quickly, and run new business models at a global scale.

 ## Principles
-Main principle is help development team to focus on implementation of business features and don’t worry about the common tasks, like:
+The main principle is help development team to focus on the implementation of business features and don’t worry about the common tasks, like:

 * **CLEAN ARCHITECTURE** - Allows to create, customize, scale and maintain e-commerce applications.
-* **CLOUD NATIVE** - Deploy custom solution to Azure, AWS, Google cloud and native integration with cloud services.
+* **CLOUD NATIVE** - Deploy the custom solution to Azure, AWS, Google cloud and native integration with cloud services.
 * **MODULARITY** – Every application is built from modules.
 Applications and modules are not limited to the composite applications, they can be used for building any other application and hence are functionally independent.
 * **SINGLE RESPONSIBILITY** – Every module should be as simple as possible, so a new developer can support and improve it.
-* **HEADLESS** – All business logic are accessible via API: Rest or GraphQL.
+* **HEADLESS** – All business logic is accessible via API: Rest or GraphQL.
 * **EXTENSIBILITY** – The API and Persistent models can be extended.
 Business logic can be customized.
 * **SCALABILITY** – The solution should grow up with the business.
-* **SECURITY** – Role-based security as core functionality of the Virto Commerce.
+* **SECURITY** – Role-based security as the core functionality of the Virto Commerce.
 * **PERSONALIZATION** – Configure personalized Catalogs, Prices, Promotions, etc. based on organization structure, contracts and dynamic conditions.

 ## Architecture Overview